Ruhulamin1130/A5-Emergency-Hotline-b12/readme.md

 ---

+Ans the question no 1:----
+getElementById---select one element by unique id and always returan a single element.

+getElementByClassName----select all element by class name and return html collection like array not array.

+querySelector---selects the first element the match the given css selector. and return a single element.

+quearySelectorAll---selects the all element that natch the given css selector. and return a nodelist.

+Ans the question no 2:----

+first create the element then add content or attributes like text, class, id etc. and last insert into the dom.

+Ans the question no 3:----
+Event starts form the terget element and then moves the upword through its parent element until it riches the root. when you click the button , first child click return then event bubbles up to the parents. so parent click return.

+Ans the question no 4:----

+Even Delegation----you add on eevent listener to a comment parent and let the event bubble up. use one parent listener instead of many child listeners it useful becose saves memory and it faster. use for dynamic elements and performance.

+Ans the question no 5----
+prevent defalt stop the defolt behavior. stoppropagation mathod stop the event form bubbling to parents element.

 ## 🧪 Challenges Part (10 Marks)

 - On clicking the **Copy button**, show an alert and **increase the copy count** (3 Marks)